Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset-wallets.rst

 Desktop Wallet
 ==============

-To clear the data of the wallet follow :ref:`the instructions for resetting the wallet's data` (Remember to remove the testnet and *not* the mainnet files).
+To clear the data of the wallet follow :ref:`the instructions for resetting the wallet's data<reset-data>` (Remember to remove the testnet and *not* the mainnet files).
 Go to :ref:`Desktop Wallet downloads<downloads-desktop-wallet-testnet>` to get the newest version.